At the forefront of the ambitious European rewilding programme, we have given over 1,000 acres of land on the Norfolk/Suffolk border back to nature.

 With the drastic need for change due to the inexorable decline of British flora and fauna from heavily farmed land, a small passionate group of landowners decided enough was enough and formed The Wild East in 2019.
 A charitable foundation centred around education and increasing exposure of the impact of our fractured heavily farmed and populated regions.
 Whilst the concept is in its infancy, more information can be found at Wild East

 Reduce, Re-use and Recycle

 We continuously work with our suppliers to ensure all products arrive free of unnecessary packing (especially one use plastics).
-We also encourage our guests to join us on this journey to being a more sustainable and environmentally responsible business.
-In our search for this, we recently started working with a local food waste recycler who turns waste into energy in Beccles.
-We also seek to reduce food miles, with the majority of our food produced directly on our very own Somerleyton Estate.
-With wine (and one or two treats) we endeavor to source locally to cut down delivery miles but to also support local businesses.
+We also encourage our guests to join us on this journey to being more sustainable and environmentally responsible.
+Where possible we source from our Somerleyton Estate or locally to cut down delivery miles and to support local businesses